-[Subs.
-(1A) inserted by s.
-2 (a) of Act No. 24 of 2005.]
+[S 9(1A) inserted by s 2 of Act 24 of 2005 with effect from 26 January 2006.]

 (1B) If disciplinary proceedings are not conducted within seven school days after the suspension of a learner, the governing body must obtain the approval of the Head of Department for the continuation of the suspension of such learner.